kobawan/sprites-gen/README.md

 ![Demo](public/demo.gif)

 ### But why? 🤔
 Well... why not?
-It was a good way to learn about canvas, react-router and file uploading/downloading.
+It was a good way to learn about canvas and file uploading/downloading.

 ### Start the app 🚀
 ##### `npm start`